top of page

 There are numerous examples of how these errors multiply their harmful effects.

 One example I like to use, being located in St. Louis across the river from Illinois, is the Illinois Contractor's Credit Premium Adjustment Program.
-Illinois has a special rule that requires a mod below 1.00 to qualify for these lucrative credits.
-Well, we've had clients in IL whose EMR we've reduced from above a 1.00 to below a 1.00.
+Illinois has a special rule that requires a EMR Rating below 1.00 to qualify for these lucrative credits.
+Well, we've had clients in IL whose EMR Rating we've reduced from above a 1.00 to below a 1.00.
 As a result, these customers restored 2 credits to their policies when, prior to these corrections, their carriers were "double dipping" from 1 original error!

 Underwriters have various guidelines for writing business; experience mod, lines of business, class code, premium size, credit history, etc. They all come into play.
 But, rest assured, experience rating level IS one of those guidelines.

 The Experience Modification Factor is used to predict future losses based on past experience.
 So, "Modification" in Experience Modification Rate refers to this number's use by insurance carriers to modify your premiums to adjust your premiums to properly price your work comp policy for anticipated losses.
-If you are doing a great job controlling claims and receive an Experience Modification Factor of .80, your work comp carrier will multiply your "mod" by something called your Manual Premium and you will receive a 20% discount.
+If you are doing a great job controlling claims and receive an Experience Modification Factor of .80, your work comp carrier will multiply your EMR Rate by something called your Manual Premium and you will receive a 20% discount.

 There are various actions you can take that can impact your Experience Mod in the near, intermediate, and long term.
-Please get in touch with us when you are ready to take charge of your Experience Modification Rate.
+Please get in touch with us when you are ready to take charge of your Experience Modification Rating.

-How To Improve The Experience Modification Rate
+How Can You Improve Your Experience Modification Rate?

-An EMR Rating contains a lot of data; claims, payroll, and classification codes.
+An EMR Rate contains a lot of data; claims, payroll, and classification codes.
 There are NCCI manual rules, Independent Rating Bureau manual rules, and state regulations that all impact and possibly change how data is to be reported.
 And, there are all kinds of special circumstances, like acquisitions or sales of businesses and divisions, that further complicate manual rules and regs.
-It really does take an expert to properly review an experience mod.
+It really does take an expert to properly review an experience modifier.

 Reserve auditing is an important way to proactively manage your current and upcoming Experience Modification Rates.
 The goal of a reserve audit is to identify open claims with reserves that appear suspiciously high and negotiate more favorable reserves.